winstoncode990/Nuke-tool/README.md

 ## 🖥️ Overview

-**VOID-NUKE** is a Python CLI for **Discord server administration** — channel & role management, member tools, server info, and moderation helpers through a Rich terminal interface.
+**WINSTON-NUKE** is a Python CLI for **Discord server administration** — channel & role management, member tools, server info, and moderation helpers through a Rich terminal interface.

 **Authorized use only:** your own servers, test environments, or servers where you have admin rights and permission to run automation.